 Trading by directors and core persons

 Directors and core persons must, in addition to abiding by the closed period and other trade restrictions, time their trading so that it does not weaken the general trust in the securities market.
 Suominen recommends that directors and core persons make long-term investments in the Company’s shares and other financial instruments.

 Further, it is also recommendable to time the trading to a point in time when the market has as complete knowledge of the factors affecting the value of the share or the financial instrument as possible.

 The Insider Officer of Suominen is the Company’s Chief Financial Officer.
 The Insider Officer is generally responsible for the administration of the Company’s insider matters.

-Without limiting the obligations arising from MAR, the Securities Markets Act or other applicable regulations, the Company’s insider management is responsible for internal communications and training concerning insider issues, preparing and maintaining lists of directors and their closely associated persons, lists of Core persons and project-specific insider lists, receiving notifications on transactions of directors and their closely associated persons, forwarding them to the Financial Supervisory Authority (if the director/closely associated person has authorized the Company to do so) and publishing related stock exchange releases, monitoring insider issues, and administering the information to be published on the internet.
+Without limiting the obligations arising from MAR, the Securities Markets Act or other applicable regulations, the Company’s insider administration assumes responsibility for internal communications concerning insider issues, training in insider issues within the Company, preparing and maintaining lists of directors and their closely associated persons, receiving notifications concerning the transactions of directors and their closely associated persons, going through the notifications and forwarding them to the Financial Supervisory Authority (if the director/closely associated person has authorized the Company to do so) and publishing the related stock exchange release, preparing and maintaining project-specific insider lists, preparing lists of personnel who are defined as core persons, monitoring insider issues, and administering the information to be published on the internet, if needed.